 When is the Surface Book 3 release date?

 The original was launched in 2015, with the Surface Book 2 being announced in October 2017.
-That doesn’t mean there will definitely be a Surface Book 3 in late 2019, but it’s the most reasonable assumption at the moment.
+We assumed this might mean we'd see an update in late 2019, though no Surface Book 3 materialised at the October event.

 The company is in no hurry to launch products for the sake of maintaining an annual cycle, though it did release a refreshed model of the original Surface Book in 2016 with more 3D power and a Core I7 processor.